 In short yes.
 Carbon frames can be repaired to a degree, and most frame damage can be repaired, but each frame is on an individual basis and will only be repaired if we feel it is safe to do so

 We can repair carbon wheels however - we do not repair carbon breaking surfaces as overtime the heat of the brakes will breakdown the repair and eventually it will fail.

 No, but if you can get a replacement we can fit it

-Dont clamp your pride and joy that has probably cost close to three months wages to your roof rack by the down tube even if it is gently holding it, Carbon frames are not designed to be held my there and have 70mph wind drag around it on a motorway..
+Dont clamp your pride and joy that has probably cost close to three months wages to your roof rack by the down tube even if it is gently holding it, carbon frames are not designed to be held there and if you have 70mph wind drag around it on a motorway.
 IT WILL BREAK

 Don't put your pride and joy on a roof rack at all especially if you are going into a car park with height restrictions....it does happen.

 If you have an alloy seat post in a carbon frame take it out regularly as they do stick and when they do it will nott come out, same goes for carbon posts in a carbon frame with an alloy insert.